UniMath/agda-unimath/src/wild-category-theory/noncoherent-omega-precategories.lagda.md

 fully coherent notion of $∞$-category in univalent type theory.
 The subject of _wild category theory_ attempts to recover some of the benefits of $∞$-category theory without tackling this problem.
-We introduce, as one of our basic building blocks in this subject, the notion of a _noncoherent wild higher precategory_.
+We introduce, as one of our basic building blocks in this subject, the notion of a _noncoherent ω-precategory_.

-A _noncoherent wild higher precategory_ `𝒞` is a structure that attempts at capturing the structure of a higher precategory to the $0$'th order.
+A _noncoherent ω-precategory_ `𝒞` is a structure that attempts at capturing the structure of a higher precategory to the $0$'th order.
 It consists of in some sense all of the operations and none of the coherence of a higher precategory.
-Thus, it is defined as a
-[globular type](globular-types.globular-types.md) with families of $n$-morphisms
-labeled as "identities"
+Thus, it is defined as a [globular type](globular-types.globular-types.md) with families of $n$-morphisms labeled as "identities"

 ```text
   id-hom : (x : 𝑛-Cell 𝒞) → (𝑛+1)-Cell 𝒞 x x